Mahindra & Mahindra Financial Services Limited: Mahindra Rural Housing Finance Limited

 In FY 2012–13, Mahindra Rural Housing Finance Limited (MRHFL) disbursed loans aggregating to ₹432.9 crore, up from ₹266.8 crore in the previous year.
 The profit after tax for 2012-13 stood at ₹222.3 crore against ₹11.9 crore in the previous year.
 The outstanding loan portfolio, as on 31 March 2013, stood at ₹879.5 crore.

 Mahindra Business and Consulting Services Private Limited

 Mahindra Finance's wholly owned subsidiary, Mahindra Business & Consulting Services Private Limited (MBCSPL), provides staffing services primarily to Mahindra Finance.
-It also serves the subsidiaries (MIBL and MRHFL) and parent company (Mahindra & Mahindra Limited).
+It also serves the subsidiaries (MIBL and MRHFL) and the parent company (Mahindra & Mahindra Limited).
 During the year, MBCSPL deputed 8,098 employees to these companies.
 The profit after tax increased from ₹7.1 lakh in 2011–12 to ₹173.8 lakh in 2012–13.

+Operations

+Mahindra Finance primary focuses on providing financial services in rural and semi-urban markets in India.
+As of 2026, the company reports assets under management (AUM) exceeding US$14.1 billion, serving over 11 million customers across 8,000 towns and 16,000 villages.